jacobrosenthal/workshop-iot-devfest/readme.md

 rodio = "0.8.1"
 ```

-You can take a look at the [rodio documentation](https://docs.rs/rodio/0.8.1/rodio/), but heres some simple code to make a sin wave.
+You can take a look at the [rodio documentation](https://docs.rs/rodio/0.8.1/rodio/), but here's some simple code to make a sin wave.
 ```
 use rodio::default_output_device;
 use rodio::source::{SineWave, Source};